Aliases for PTPRN2 Gene

 GeneCards Summary for PTPRN2 Gene

 PTPRN2 (Protein Tyrosine Phosphatase, Receptor Type N2) is a Protein Coding gene.
-Diseases associated with PTPRN2 include diabetes mellitus, insulin-dependent and multiple cranial nerve palsy.
-Among its related pathways are PAK Pathway and Allograft rejection.
+Diseases associated with PTPRN2 include Insulinoma and Diabetes Mellitus, Insulin-Dependent.
+Among its related pathways are Allograft rejection and PAK Pathway.
 GO annotations related to this gene include phosphatase activity and transmembrane receptor protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRN.

 UniProtKB/Swiss-Prot for PTPRN2 Gene